CMOS Process Integration for 28nm Logic

-The course has been newly updated to include all of the latest developments in FinFet fabrication and is technically current through May 2013.
+The course has been newly updated to include all of the latest developments in FinFet Fabrication.

 This one-day course provides a step-by-step explanation of current state-of-the-art silicon fabrication focusing on the details of a 28 nm planar Logic process flow.
 All aspects of the 28nm fabrication process are discussed in depth and both gate-first and gate-last integration methodologies are presented.
 Both back-end and Front-end processes are described in detail.

 The course highlights the importance of each topic it treats in the context of real world of commercial semiconductor manufacturing and is designed to provide a deeper understanding of silicon processing and the emerging new technologies that are revolutionizing this field.

 The final section of the class provides an overview of 22nm FinFet processing and an analysis of the Intel implementation of the FinFet.
 This portion of the class is profusely illustrated with numerous photographs.